Best shampoo for hard well water: 5 chelating picks that work

 2. Ion Hard Water Shampoo — best value

 I used Ion exclusively for three months.
-My hair felt comparable to the Malibu C results — maybe slightly less conditioned, but the mineral removal was equivalent.
-For a well water household washing 2-3 times per week, a liter lasts about four months at around $3 per month.
+My hair felt comparable to the Malibu C results on mineral removal, but a little less conditioned.
+For a well-water household washing two or three times per week, that tradeoff is easy to live with if you already own a good conditioner.

 Where it falls short: It’s a touch more stripping than Malibu C. The conditioning ingredients are thinner, so you absolutely need a quality conditioner afterward.
 Available primarily at Sally Beauty, which can be inconvenient depending on where you live.